hoffmanap/housinggrowth/README.md

 | 79911 | Northwest: Upper Valley / Cimarron | 1,050 | 1,041 | ‑0.9% |
 | 79936 | East-Central: Pebble Hills / Vista Real | 439 | 146 | ‑66.7% |

-79938 alone still accounts for roughly two-thirds of all new construction in both periods (68.8% → 65.7%).
+79938 alone still accounts for roughly two-thirds of all new construction in both periods (68.8% → 65.7%), building steadily across every year of the 2020s window rather than in a single burst.

 ### 2. Homes are bigger, denser, with fewer fireplaces
 - Average square footage: 1,807 → 2,023 sqft (+12%); average lot size barely moved (6,974 → 6,965 sqft) — so density (floor-area ratio) rose from 0.301 to 0.323.